 I recall 4 years ago when my dog began experiencing severe pain that actually made him immobile.
 When I switched him to a grain-free food, he was pain-free and running around like a puppy again after just 1 week.

-2. Take Curcumin or Turmeric: Curcumin is the primary therapeutic compound identified in the spice turmeric.
+Curcumin is the primary therapeutic compound identified in the spice turmeric.
 In a study of osteoarthritis patients, those who added only 200 mg of curcumin a day to their treatment plan had reduced pain and increased mobility.
-In fact, curcumin has been shown in over 50 clinical studies to have potent anti-inflammatory activity.
+In fact, over 50 clinical studies show curcumin has potent anti-inflammatory activity.

 Although taking turmeric powder in spice form doesn’t taste very good, research has shown it assimilates better in the body this way than taking it in supplement form.
-Adding a pinch of black pepper along with it has been shown to enhance the assimilation of turmeric as well.
+Research shows adding a pinch of black pepper along with it enhances the assimilation of turmeric as well.